enlizabethS/DerNotenIgel-backE/README.md

 # DerNotenIgel (At the development stage)
-#### This project is my original concept, created to address the needs of musicians everywhere, and I am excited to bring this innovative tool to the market.
+<sup> This project is my original concept, created to address the needs of musicians everywhere, and I am excited to bring this innovative tool to the market.</sup>

 DerNotenIgel is a groundbreaking musical application designed to revolutionize the way musicians interact with their compositions.
 This innovative tool transforms user-generated sounds and melodies into precise musical scores, adhering to authentic musical notation standards.